AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 ## 3.6 Summary And Rationals ## {#alib_boxing_bijective_rationals}

 A quick summary of what was said in this chapter should be given in bullets:
-- While the type conversion of C++ 17 type \c std::any is \e bijective, a huge difference of
+- While the type conversion of C++17 type \c std::any is \e bijective, a huge difference of
   \alib_boxing_nl is that its type relationship is not \e bijective, precisely it is neither \b injective nor \b surjective.
 - With the reduction of possible target types, less type guessing has to be performed